sevenecks/moo-package-manager/README.md

 You should now have a working package manager, and a working Diff Utilities which you can reference with `$diff_utils`.

+**Upgrading MOO Package Manager**

+Upgrading MPM is straight-forward.
+Just run `@load-package` and check for an available update in `Slither's MOO Packages`.
+If there is an update available, you can install it.
+The version you install with the install instructions above is _probably_ out of date.

+When you update, MPM will create a new version of itself.
+This is just in case there is an issue with the installation, you'll still have a working copy of MPM.

+After upgrading you will want to copy your `.created_packages` and `.installed_packages` props from the old MPM to the new one.

+At this point you can point `$mpm` to the new object by doing `;$mpm = newObj#`.

+**Upgrading MOO Package Manager Wizard Verbs**

+Whenever a new release of MPM comes out there will be an accompanying update to the wizard verbs.
+You should install the MPM update first, and then update the MPM Wizard Verbs, to avoid backwards compatibility issues
+.
 ## What's in a package?
 A package is a collection of everything needed to recreate an object and its dependencies on another MOO.